Student Success

 St. Louis Community College collects and uses assessment data to improve student learning, academic achievement, and overall institutional effectiveness.
 When combined with thoughtful interpretation by faculty and staff, assessment supports the overall decision-making needs of the college and the specific decision-making needs of individual units and programs.

-Students often are asked to participate in assessment activities to provide key information to college officials and inform decision-making about STLCC educational programs or student services.
+Students are often asked to participate in assessment activities to provide key information to college officials and inform decision-making about STLCC educational programs or student services.
 Such assessments are intended to provide helpful information to administrators and do not impact students‘ grades or academic standing.
 Faculty, staff, and administrators regularly assess the performance of courses, programs, or departments to ensure that their desired outcomes are being achieved.
-Outcomes assessment is the means by which St. Louis Community College can guarantee that it is fulfilling its mission to make data informed decisions that are in the best interest of the students and the institution.
+Outcomes assessment is how St. Louis Community College can guarantee that it is fulfilling its mission to make data-informed decisions that are in the best interest of the students and the institution.
 This mission-based approach to assessment helps the college focus its efforts and keep its promise to the St. Louis community.

 Course Assessment